-PHOTOGRAPHY ARTICLE PREPARED BY OTTAWA/ KANATA/ STITTSVILLE/ BARRHAVEN/ MANOTICK/ ORLEANS PROFESSIONAL PORTRAIT STUDIO/NATURE PHOTOGRAPHER, JEFF RYAN/RYAN STUDIO OF PHOTOGRAPHY
+PHOTOGRAPHY ARTICLE PREPARED BY OTTAWA/ KANATA/ STITTSVILLE/ NEPEAN / BARRHAVEN/ MANOTICK/ ORLEANS PROFESSIONAL PORTRAIT STUDIO/NATURE PHOTOGRAPHER, JEFF RYAN/RYAN STUDIO OF PHOTOGRAPHY

 Welcome to this informative photography column hosted by OTTAWA PROFESSIONAL PHOTOGRAPHER JEFF RYAN.
 Each month will feature a new topic in photography and if necessary, the articles will overlap month to month if additional space is required to fully explain a particular feature of your camera or photo technique.
 References will be primarily directed towards film camera’s however, digital products often feature similar controls so the reader “will unquestionably benefit” from the following information.
 Why I make reference to film photography products is due to the fact that I for the most part, produce a great extent of my imagery with this medium as my main image production equipment in the year 2017.
 My approach in writing this column is to include both film and digital photographer’s but more importantly, to help photographer’s realize that sophisticated digital equipment is truly not required to produce award winning imagery.
 The reader should be reminded that film has produced the most striking historical portraits and commercial imagery for years prior to the introduction of the digital camera & computer.
 It is my intent to make the reader understand that getting caught up in digital software programs and expensive camera systems will “not” produce better imagery.
 Serious photographer’s have long realized that although expensive and excessive amounts of equipment are nice to own, it often comes down to your talents as a photographer, working with a limited amount of gear that often creates the finest imagery.